MoralisWeb3/web3-dotnet-sdk/README.md

 	Signature = clientRequest.Signature
 };

-CompleteChallengeResponseDto completeResp = await MoralisClient.AuthenticationClient.AuthEndpoint.CompleteChallenge(completeReq, ChainNetworkType.evm);
+CompleteChallengeResponseDto completeResp = await MoralisClient.AuthenticationApi.AuthEndpoint.CompleteChallenge(completeReq, ChainNetworkType.evm);

 // ---------------------------------------------------------------------------------
 // Here is where you would save authentication information to the database.